 If the house is contracted to a 3rd party investor or wholesaler, the 70% rule still applies but a finder’s fee or wholesaling fee is attached.
 Example:

 (ARV $100,000) x (70%) – (estimated cost of repairs $20,000) – (wholesaling fee $5,000) = maximum offer $45,000.

 The wholesalers/ finders fee varies depending on the wholesaler and the price of the house.

 Note: For wholesalers finding and acquiring a house is not an easy task.
 It can cost thousands of dollars in marketing and hours of work to acquire one property.

 If you are going to sell your home to a wholesaler it’s important that you understand who they are and a general idea of how they do business.
 Wholesaling is a niche that is necessary for some homeowners not all.

 Most homeowners will find it more beneficial to sell their home the traditional way through a realtor.
-For some sellers whose homes cannot be purchased with conventional financing, might find selling to an investor a useful option.
+Some sellers whose homes cannot be purchased with conventional financing might find selling to an investor a useful option.

 Related article: Cons of We Buy Houses Companies